hackmdio/hackmd-cli/README.md

 ### Specify HackMD API endpoint manually (optional)

-`hackmd-cli` operates on official HackMD API endpoint (`https://api.hackmd.io/v1`) by default.
-If you want to use cli with a self-hosted [HackMD EE](https://hackmd.io/pricing) instance and API endpoint, you will need to configure `hackmd-cli` by either environment variable or JSON configuration.
+`hackmd-cli` operates on the official HackMD API endpoint (`https://api.hackmd.io/v1`) by default.
+If you want to use `hackmd-cli` with a custom [HackMD EE](https://hackmd.io/enterprise) instance, you will need to configure the API endpoint by either environment variable or JSON configuration manually.

 #### Example: